This story is part Tips for the houseCNET’s collection of handy tips for getting the most out of your home, inside and out.

 To start, you will need to choose a security camera app for your phone.
 Most apps offer many of the same features, such as local streaming, cloud streaming, recording and storing footage locally or remotely, and motion detection and alerts.
 Once set up, you’ll be able to monitor your living space and control your security camera from anywhere, right from your new phone.

 One of the best app options for setting up your phone as a security camera is Alfred.
-It’s cross-platform, so it doesn’t matter if your old phone was a.
+It’s cross-platform, so it doesn’t matter if your old phone was a Android phone or iPhone.
 And the same goes for your new phone.

 Alfred is free to use and gives you a remote view of your live stream, motion detection with alerts, free cloud storage, two-way audio streaming, and use of the front and rear cameras.
 To unlock additional features, such as high-resolution viewing and recording, zoom capabilities, ad removal, and 30-day cloud storage, you can upgrade to Alfred Premium.